KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

 I start by creating my hashtable with common parameters.
 Then I add the `$Credential` if it exists.
 Because I am using splatting here, I only need to have the call to `Get-CIMInstance` in my code once.
 This design pattern is very clean and can handle lots of optional parameters very easily.

 To be fair, you could write your commands to allow `$null` values for parameters.
 You just don't always have control over the other commands you are calling.

+### Multiple splats
+You can splat multiple hashtables to the same cmdlet.
+If we revisit our original splatting example:

+    $Common = @{
+        SubnetMask  = '255.255.255.0'
+        LeaseDuration = (New-TimeSpan -Days 8)
+        Type = "Both"
+    }

+    $DHCPScope = @{
+        Name        = 'TestNetwork'
+        StartRange  = '10.0.0.2'
+        EndRange    = '10.0.0.254'
+        Description = 'Network for testlab A'
+    }

+    Add-DhcpServerv4Scope @DHCPScope @Common

+I'll use this when I have a common set of parameters that I am passing to lots of commands.

+### Splatting for clean code
+There is nothing wrong with splatting a single parameter if makes you code cleaner.

+    $log = @{Path = '.\logfile.log'}

+    Add-Content "logging this command" @log

+### Splatting executables
+Splatting also works on some executables that use a `/param:value` syntax.
+Robocopy for example has some parameters like this.

+    $robo = @{R=1;W=1;MT=8}
+    robocopy source destination @robo

+I don't know that this is all that usefull, but I found it interesting.

 ## Adding hashtables
 Hashtables support the addition opperator to combine two hashtables.